thorvg/thorvg/CONTRIBUTING.md

 `
 <br/>
 <br/>
-Please make it sure running all tests and no any Fail cases.<br/>
+Please make it sure running all tests and no any fail case.<br/>
 <br/>
 Expected Fail:      0<br/>
 Fail:               0<br/>